-At Harbor Appraisals, we can help you remove your Private Mortgage Insurance!When buying a house, a 20% down payment is typically the standard.
+At Harbor Appraisals, we can help you remove your PMI (Private Mortgage Insurance)!When buying a house, a 20% down payment is typically the standard.
 The lender's only exposure is generally just the remainder between the home value and the amount remaining on the loan, so the 20% provides a nice cushion against the expenses of foreclosure, reselling the home, and natural value variations in the event a purchaser defaults.

-During the recent mortgage boom of the mid 2000s, it was widespread to see lenders making deals with down payments of 10, 5 or sometimes 0 percent.
-A lender is able to handle the additional risk of the low down payment with Private Mortgage Insurance or PMI.
+During the recent mortgage boom of the mid-2000s, it was widespread to see lenders making deals with down payments of 10, 5 or sometimes 0 percent.
+A lender can handle the additional risk of the low down payment with Private Mortgage Insurance or PMI.
 PMI guards the lender if a borrower doesn't pay on the loan and the market price of the home is less than the loan balance.

 Since it can take many years to get to the point where the principal is just 80% of the original loan amount, it's essential to know how your Minnesota home has grown in value.
 After all, any appreciation you've gained over the years counts towards dismissing PMI.
 So what's the reason for paying it after the balance of your loan has fallen below the 80% threshold?
 Your neighborhood might not follow national trends and/or your home could have acquired equity before things simmered down.
 So even when nationwide trends signify a reduction in home values, you should realize that real estate is local.